wilfredcho/SongMind/README.md

 ## HOW TO USE?

-- git clone and install docker.
-- open terminal and cd to this repo.
+- git clone and cd to this repo.
 - edit `config/config.yml` per your preference.
 - run `python sort.py` in the current directory.